T-PYTHON-OCT-23/UNIT-PROJECT-3/README.md

 # UNIT-Project-3

+## Edit the README.md file to include (include the info at the top):
+- Project Name : Event Managment System
+- Project Description : An Online platform that assists users to explore events and book online in various fields.
+- Features list : Registration / Booking Online / Events schedule / Explore various events

 ## Create a Project of your own choosing

 Base on what you’ve learned until now , create a project of your choosing.
 Impress us with your creativity and execution.